zzxwill/odps/intl.en-US/User Guide/SQL/Insert Operation/DYNAMIC PARTITION.md

 # DYNAMIC PARTITION {#concept_b1p_qdb_wdb .concept}

-To ‘insert  overwrite’ into a partition table, you can specify the partition value in the statement.
+To ‘insert overwrite’ into a partition table, specify the partition value in the statement.
 It can also be realized in a more flexible way, to specify a partition column in a partition table but not give the value.
 Correspondingly, the columns in Select clause are used to specify these partition values.

 **Statement format**: